benjaminhuanghuang/design-pattern/README.md

 # Design Pattern

-Target: Flexible, Maintainable ane Extensible
+- Design Patterns in software development are a `reusable solution` to a `commonly occurring problem` in software design.
+- Design patterns provide a `common vocabulary` and understanding for developers to communicate and solve problems more efficiently.
+- They help to promote code
+  - reusability
+  - maintainability
+  - extensibility
+  - scalability.

 ## Creational - How objects created

-Creational patterns are focused on `instantiating` objects in a way that `hides` the mechanisms of their creation from the rest of the program.
+Creational patterns are focused on `instantiating` or `creation` objects in a way that `hides` the mechanisms of their creation from the rest of the program.

 Make decision at run time.